google/j2objc/index.md

 anonymous classes, generic types, threads and reflection.
 JUnit test translation and execution is also supported.

-J2ObjC is currently beta quality.
-Several Google projects rely on it, but when new projects first start working with it, they usually find new bugs to be fixed.
-If you run into issues with your project, please report them!

 ## What J2ObjC isn't ##
 J2ObjC does not provide any sort of platform-independent UI toolkit, nor are there any plans to do so in the future.
 We believe that iOS UI code needs to